-The Division of Continuing Education is headquartered on the McMinnville Campus, has advisors in eight locations, and is primarily online.
+Online and Continuing Education is headquartered on the McMinnville Campus, has advisors in McMinnville and Portland and is primarily online.

-The DCE section describes the Adult Degree Program (ADP) as well as admission and administrative policies that differ from those on the other two campuses.
+The OCE section describes the Online and Continuing Education (OCE) program as well as admission and administrative policies that differ from those on the other two campuses.